strimzi/strimzi-kafka-oauth/examples/kubernetes/README-metrics.md

 ===============

 The following instructions deploy the metrics example into the default Kubernetes namespace.
-It is assumed that Strimzi Kafka Operator has already been deployed, and that your current working directory is this directory.
+It is assumed that Strimzi Kafka Operator has already been deployed, and that your current working directory is the directory of this document.

 We also assume that you have deployed `keycloak` according to the instructions in [README.md](README.md#deploying-the-postgres-and-keycloak-that-stores-state-to-postgres).